Teaching Your Kids How to Cook: Taking Them to the Next Level with Intermediate Skills

 - Then have them set out all tools needed: mixer, measuring cups & spoons, saucepans, etc.

 - Let them measure everything out.
-Again you can play sous chef, chopping things as necessary.
+You can be their sous chef, chopping things as necessary.
 Word of caution: be wary of them handling any raw meat.
-That is an age-appropriate, mature-level skill that even I am wary about!
-Make sure to sanitize areas you are handling raw meat, cutting boards, knives etc. And never ever use that meat cutting board to chop your veggies or other non-meat items on.
+Make sure to sanitize areas you are handling raw meat like cutting boards, knives etc, and also wash your hands thoroughly after handing any raw meat.
+And never ever use that meat cutting board to chop your veggies or other non-meat items on.

 - Now let the cooking commence!

-You know your child’s level, so monitor them as necessary.
+You know your child’s level of maturity, so monitor them as necessary.
 Be extra careful around the stove for younger kids.
 Always use the proper utensils and hot pads, oven mitts, etc. when removing items from the oven.

 Now that your child has completed their first official recipe, let them choose others.
-They may decide to tweak the recipes with their own twists as they go!
+They may decide to tweak the recipes with their own twists as they go.
 Their confidence and competence in the kitchen will grow with practice.
-My daughter received her first blue ribbon in the youth fair for her Lemon Bars and has gone on to make them for fund raisers as well!
+Our daughter received her first blue ribbon in the youth fair for her Lemon Bars and has gone on to make them for fund raisers as well.

-Though my daughter prefers cooking the sweets to the savory, here is another recipe to try with your children.
+Though our daughter prefers cooking the sweets to the savory, here is another recipe to try with your children.
 Use a big stew pot.
-This makes a meal!
+This makes an entire meal.

 Garbanzo Bean Stew